yewstack/yew/website/versioned_docs/version-0.17.3/getting-started/tutorials/single-page-application.md

 This tutorial is based on a tutorial by [Sheshbabu](https://github.com/sheshbabu).
 The original article can be found [here.](http://www.sheshbabu.com/posts/rust-wasm-yew-single-page-application/).
 It has been slightly reworked and should give a pretty good understanding of Yew and how to build single page applications.
 Still, if you see a way in which it can improve this tutorial to do reach the Yew community.
 Contributions are welcome.

-In this tutorial, We will learn to build a simple ecommerce site called "RustMart" that will have 2 pages:
+In this tutorial, We will learn to build a simple ecommerce site called "RustMart" that will have two pages:

 - HomePage - list all the products that the customer can add to cart
 - ProductDetailPage - show the product details when a product's card is clicked